Harbor City, Los Angeles

-Harbor City is a highly diverse neighborhood in the Harbor region of Los Angeles, California, with a population upward of 36,000 people.
+Harbor City is a highly diverse neighborhood in the South Bay and Harbor region of Los Angeles, California, with a population upward of 36,000 people.
 Originally part of the Rancho San Pedro Spanish land grant, the 2.58 sqmi Harbor City was brought into Los Angeles as a preliminary step in the larger city's consolidation with the port cities of Wilmington and San Pedro.

 The area includes two high schools and seven other schools, as well as the Ken Malloy Harbor Regional and two other parks.
 There is a Kaiser Permanente hospital as well.
 Harbor City's percentage of high school graduates is larger than the city's as a whole.